afondiel/Self-Driving-Cars-Specialization/Course1-Introduction-to-Self-Driving-Cars/course1-w4-notes.md

 <img src="./resources/w4/two-wheeled-robot-k-modeling.png" width="200" style="border:0px solid #FFFFFF; padding:1px; margin:1px">

-- The Kinematic constraint is nonholonomic
+- The Kinematic constraint is **nonholonomic**
+  - It restricts the rate of change of the position of the robot
+  - the robot can only move forward because its wheels point in this direction
+    - `the robot can roll forward and turn while rolling but cannot move sideways directly`
   - A constraint on rate of change of degrees of freedom (dof)
   - Vehicle velocity always tangent to current path